1924 : The first Winter Olympic Games

 A contract was signed between the IOC, the French Olympic committee and the municipality of Chamonix on 20 February 1923.
 On November 1st the ice-stadium was to be delivered, that is to say an ice-rink of over 36,000 m2 capable of holding two ice-hockey pitches, and two open areas for figure-skating ; a 400m speed-skating rink and a curling stadium.
 It was to be the biggest in the world, surpassing even that of Davos.

 Work began on 31st May, five months before the deadline.
-A ski jump permitting 60 metre jumps and a bobsleigh piste also had to be constructed in very short space of time.
 Roger Frison-Roch, a twenty year old fresh from Paris, assumed the role of secretary to the Winter Sports in-resort committee.
-In 1974, he recalled his first impressions:

 "Even nowadays, with the means of modern technology at our disposal - bulldozers, skyscrapers etc… such a project would appear to be impracticable!
 It soon became obvious that the stadium would never be ready on time because the autumn and the ice would be arriving.
 So round-the-clock shifts were instituted; day and night they dug, transporting the necessary hard-core with a tenacity that aroused the admiration of specialists and the virulent criticism of those who had yet to grasp the importance of the Games for the future of Chamonix."